-Dancer turned pop-oriented contemporary R&B singer and songwriter Mya arrived in 1998, when she was 18 years old.
-Within only a few years, she had two platinum albums and a gold one, a clutch of Top Ten pop hits, and a Grammy Award.
+Pop-oriented contemporary R&B artist Mya arrived in 1998, when she was 18 years old.
+Within only a few years, the singer, songwriter, and dancer had two platinum albums and a gold one, a clutch of Top Ten pop hits, and a Grammy Award.
 Just as significantly, she developed from an artist frequently compared to the likes of Brandy and Aaliyah into one with her own identity.
-Sounding innocent and knowing at once while consistently upbeat and confident, she released some of the most memorable R&B singles of the late '90s and early 2000s, including "It's All About Me," "Case of the Ex," and "Fallen."
-Mya took her rightful place in a continuum of stylistically similar artists that gave way to Ciara, Rihanna, and Tinashe, among others, then went independent in the late 2000s as she divided her work between recording, acting, and even competing on Dancing with the Stars.
+Sounding innocent and knowing at once, while consistently upbeat and confident, she released some of the most memorable R&B singles of the late '90s and early 2000s, including "It's All About Me," "Case of the Ex," and "Fallen."
+Mya took her rightful place in a continuum of stylistically similar artists that gave way to Ciara, Rihanna, and Tinashe, among others, then went independent in the late 2000s as she divided her work between recording, acting, philanthropy, teaching, and even competing on Dancing with the Stars.

-Mya was raised in Washington, D.C., where she took dance classes as a child.
-After briefly losing interest in the art, she returned to dancing in her preteens and eventually joined the dance troupe T.W.A.
+Mya was raised in Washington, D.C. and Maryland, where she took dance and music classes as a child.
+After briefly losing interest in the dance, she returned to in her preteens and eventually joined the dance troupe T.W.A.
 (Tappers with Attitude).
 She left the group after a short while and headed to New York to study at the Dance Theater of Harlem with Savion Glover, best known as the choreographer/mastermind behind the Broadway spectacular Bring in da Noise, Bring in da Funk.
-Her passion for improvisation made her a favorite of Glover, who had her perform solo at the Kennedy Center.
+Her passion for improvisation made her a favorite of Glover's, who had her perform solo at the Kennedy Center.

 Moodring, Mya's third album, was issued in June 2003 and would be her last release to be certified gold.
-Top-heavy with "My Life Is Like...Wo" and "Fallen" as the first two songs and the only singles, it was nonetheless her finest album, enhanced with input from the likes of Stewart, Elliott, Timbaland, and the team of Jimmy Jam and Terry Lewis.
+Top-heavy with "My Love Is Like...Wo" and "Fallen" as the first two songs and the only singles, it was nonetheless her finest album, enhanced with input from the likes of Stewart, Elliott, Timbaland, and the team of Jimmy Jam and Terry Lewis.
 The path to Mya's fourth album was not nearly as smooth.
 Numerous obstacles were encountered before, during, and after its making.
 There were acting roles in Dirty Dancing: Havana Nights, Shall We Dance?, and Cursed.
 She moved from A&M/Interscope to Motown for the somewhat ironically titled Liberation, which was released only in Japan.
-Mya established her own label, Planet 9, but her fifth album -- Sugar & Spice -- wasn't released outside Japan either.
+Mya established her own label, Planet 9, but her fifth album -- Sugar & Spice, released in standard and double-disc editions -- wasn't released outside Japan either.
 A digital download mixtape was made available in 2009, the same year Mya competed on the ninth season of Dancing with the Stars.
 Two years later, she released K.I.S.S.
 (Keep It Sexy & Simple), her most pop- and club-oriented album.
-A trio of relatively R&B-rooted EPs, With Love, Sweet XVI, and Love Elevation Suite, followed across 2014 and 2015. ~ Andy Kellman & Stephen Thomas Erlewine, Rovi
+A quartet of relatively R&B-rooted EPs, With Love, Sweet XVI, Love Elevation Suite, and Smoove Jones, followed in 2014 and 2015. ~ Andy Kellman & Stephen Thomas Erlewine, Rovi